Setting a PIN

 Status Code Values

 Consult this table to see an explanation of the status codes returned for the PIN-set form call and which next steps to take, if any.
+These codes are delivered via the WebView interface/handler (mobile) or indicated by the account.pinChangeStageSuccess / account.pinChangeStageFail webhooks (web).

 | Status Code | Description | Next Steps |